ccj99/SAFARI/README.md

     - **./src/safari/phase_two.cpp** :
         implementation of the Phase 4 and Phase 5 of SAFARI
 - **./src/naive/naive_main.cpp** :
-    main function used for baseline approaches
+    main function used for the baselines
 - **./src/safari/safari_main.cpp** :
     main function used for SAFARI